DarrielleEvans/deployment8/README.md

 - Backend: SQLite, Python, Django

 Is the backend an API server?
-- Currently, the backend wold act as a API server.
+- Currently, the backend would act as an API server.